umairtarik/azure-appinsights-search/README.md

 ![](images/image4.PNG)

- it will show the Description of added key in the main page and starts searching for the selected events.
+ it will show the Description of added key in the main page and starts searching for the selected key.
 As it finds out records it will populate table with the data by showing three columns ***TimeStamp,Item Type and the message***

 ![](images/image1.PNG)